beginner-corp/learn.begin.com/src/md/jargon.md

 <h3 id=blast-radius>Blast radius</h3>

 Modern web applications are made up of many small components and our target architecture pattern will reduce the amount of components that are affected by one particular piece.
 Reducing a functions "blast radius" refers to encapsulating errors and bugs to a minimum so it doesn't interfere with the system as a whole.
 There will be bugs in your code, using good serverless patterns, we can limit the amount of cascading damage to other parts of the application.
+In this case, using good serverless patters could mean choosing to write mostly pure functions.

+Pure functions follow these two patterns:

+- Its return value is the same for the same arguments (no variation with local static variables, non-local variables, mutable reference arguments or input streams from I/O devices).

+- Its evaluation has no side effects (no mutation of local static variables, non-local variables, mutable reference arguments or I/O streams).

 <h3 id=cold-start>Cold start</h3>